NanoComp/meep/doc/README.md

 markdown (.md) files are in the `doc/docs` folder.

-To build and visualize the HTML documentation locally using the mkdocs package (useful for verifying changes on your local machine before committing), first install `mkdocs` (version 0.17.5) as well as two auxiliary packages via e.g.:
+To build and visualize the HTML documentation locally using the mkdocs package (useful for verifying changes on your local machine before committing), first install `mkdocs` as well as two auxiliary packages via e.g.:

 ```
-% pip3 install --user mkdocs==0.17.5 python-markdown-math mkdocs-material
+% pip3 install --user mkdocs python-markdown-math mkdocs-material
 ```

 To (re)generate the Python API documentation (extracted from the docstrings)